peladno/peladno/README.md

 - 👋 Hi, I’m @peladno
 - 👀 I’m interested in food, photography and CODE
-- 🌱 I’m currently learning CSS and HTML
+- 🌱 I’m currently learning React.
 - 💞️ I’m looking to collaborate on any web so I can learn and practice more
 - 📫 How to reach me j.perezurrutia@gmail.com